elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

 ## Goals

-This project explores a full perception-to-control loop on a Jetbot: use the onboard CSI camera to detect AR tags, estimate their 3D pose, and then command the robot so it automatically turns and drives toward the marker.
-The focus was less on low-level driver work and more on integrating camera streaming, calibration, pose estimation, and closed-loop control into a single repeatable workflow.
+This project employs perception and control logic a Jetbot.
+It showcases use of Jetbot's onboard CSI camera to detect AR tags, estimate their 3D pose, and then command the robot so it automatically turns and drives toward the marker.
+The focus was on integrating camera streaming, calibration, pose estimation, and closed-loop control into a single repeatable workflow.

 ### Highlights